Overview

 Trigger Control

 The most common cause of missed shots.
-We work through trigger reset, trigger staging, the "surprise break," and methods for training away the flinch that sabotages even experienced shooters.
+We work through trigger staging, trigger pull, the "surprise break," and trigger reset.

-Knowing exactly where your shot went before you look at the target.
-Understanding the shot call matrix — what your sights were doing at the moment of firing — and using it to identify your own errors without an instructor.
+Learn to maintain your aim, breathing, hold, and trigger control after firing each shot in order to develop consistency and the ability to make faster, more accurate follow-up shots.
+Know exactly where your shot went before you look at the target by what your sights were doing at the moment of firing — and using it to identify your own errors without an instructor.

 Drills & Practical Application